adafruit/Adafruit-Perma-Proto-HAT-PCB/README.md

 All text above must be included in any redistribution

 Designed by Limor Fried/Ladyada for Adafruit Industries.
-Creative Commons Attribution/Share-Alike, all text above must be included in any redistribution
+Creative Commons Attribution/Share-Alike, all text above must be included in any redistribution See license.txt for additional information.